bitfireAT/davx5-manual/technical_information.rst

 **Android versions below 6.0 only:** Not all protocols and ciphers supported by a device are automatically enabled for apps by default.
 DAVx⁵

-* enables SNI,
-* disables SSL 3 and enables all supported TLS versions (like TLS 1.2), and
+* disables SSL 3 and enables all supported TLS versions (like TLSv1.2), and
-* enables some ciphers considered to be secure (see source code of class :code:`SSLSocketFactoryCompat` for details).
+* enables some ciphers considered to be secure enough (see `source code of class CertTlsSocketFactory <https://gitlab.com/bitfireAT/cert4android/blob/master/src/main/java/at/bitfire/cert4android/CertTlsSocketFactory.kt>`_ for details).

 .. note::